kirkebylab/LUMIN/README.md

 8. Press `Test settings on random image` -button to sample a random image from input.
 The user can explore the baseline estimation and spike detection using line plots, or play the calcium video to visualize detected spikes overlaid with the video.
 The user can adjust the peak detection settings and continue sampling random recordings until content with the results (this process will not save any output).

 9. Press `Run` -button to execute the Single-cell data analysis pipeline.
-This will create a `quantification` folder in the specified `Project directory`
+This will create a `Quantification` folder in the specified `Project directory`.
+The output can be viewed using computers file system.